Francis McGarry: Little Flower Mission

 In April 1938 McGarry lost his teaching role when the Sisters of Our Lady of the Sacred Heart took over the school.
 McGarry found this transition very difficult and tried to maintain influence over the school, causing considerable tension with the sisters and the missionary community.

 In 1942, following the bombing of Darwin, Alice Springs became a major army staging base and the mission was ordered to relocate to Arltunga, 110 km (68 miles) east of Alice Springs, which was a former mining town.
 To complete this move, which took two years, McGarry was responsible for locating water, building roads and escorting people to the new location.
-However, when the move was completed in March 1944 McGarry's role was no longer needed; the reason for this is not clear but it is suggested that it was due to McGarry's poor relationship with the sisters.
+However, when the move was completed in March 1944 McGarry's role was no longer needed; the reason for this is not clear but the letters of Bishop Francis Xavier Gsell suggest that it was due to McGarry's poor relationship with the sisters.